nithishkgnani/nithishkgnani.github.io/content/project/WIP.md

 * Intelligence algorithms for performance improvement
 * Edge intelligent switch ports on programmable switches using P4

-# Highlights
+# Results

 ## Intercity haptic bilateral teleoperation

-As shown in the video at the top of this page, the robotic arm at IISc Bangalore equipped with a marker pen was controlled by a human operator (yours truly) using a haptic device located in IIT Madras Research Park, Chennai trace over an outline of a spiral.
+As shown in the video at the top of this page, the robotic arm at IISc Bangalore equipped with a marker pen was controlled by a human operator (yours truly) using a haptic device located about 400km away in IIT Madras Research Park, Chennai trace over an outline of a spiral.
 A video feed of the operating area from Bengaluru is provided to the human operator at Chennai.
 Haptic feedback was implemented to indicate operating boundary of the robot and a sense of floor touch.

 ## P4-programmable edge intelligent ethernet switches for TCPS